-• The Company continues to follow the procedures to obtain approval of the application for the exploitation (mining) licence for IBW for which on July 31 2024 the documentation required to obtain the Unified Environmental Authorisation (AAU) for the IBW project was submitted and meetings with the officials are already taking place.
+• The Company continues to follow the procedures to obtain approval of the application for the exploitation (mining) licence for IBW.
+On July 31 2024, the Company submitted the documentation required to obtain the Unified Environmental Authorisation (AAU) for the IBW project and meetings with the responsible officials are already taking place.
 The AAU documents will soon be in the public exhibition period.
 Final approval of the application is expected in 2025.